Fixed Parameter Tractable Linearizability Monitoring: Sub-cubic time stack reachability

-As per Valiant's reduction, a matrix multiplication for a given context-free grammar of size $h$ is simulated using no more than $h^2$ boolean matrix multiplications.
-As for our case of monitoring linearizability of stack histories, the size of the parameterized grammar grows with the size of the input history, which is undesirable.
+\myparagraph{Reducing Multiplication to Boolean Multiplication} As per Valiant's reduction, a matrix multiplication for a given context-free grammar $G$ is simulated using no more than $|G|^2$ boolean matrix multiplications.
+As for our case of monitoring linearizability of stack histories, the size of the grammar grows with the size of the input history, which is undesirable.
 Fortunately, there are lots of unnecessary work done from Valiant's reduction that can be optimized away.
-Recall that in the time complexity analysis for \algoref{stack-lin}, each entry multiplication takes $O(k)$ time.
-Intuitively, we require no more than $k + 1$ non-terminals per partition state to account for a first term in the matrix multiplication, and no more than $k$ non-terminals per partition state for the second term.
+Intuitively, we require no more than $k + 1$ non-terminals per ideal to account for a first term in the matrix multiplication, and no more than $k$ non-terminals per ideal for the second term.
 Hence, we can simulate a single matrix multiplication of size $N$ with the multiplication of a boolean matrix of size $2kN + 2N$.

-\begin{restatable}{lemma}{MMReduceBMM}\lemlabel{mm-bmm-reduce} $MM_\stackDS(N) \leq BMM(2kN + 2N) + O(kN^2)$. \end{restatable} \begin{proof} See \appref{stack-proof}. \end{proof}
+\begin{restatable}{lemma}{MMReduceBMM}\lemlabel{mm-bmm-reduce} $\matmul{N, k} = \boolmatmul{2kN + 2N} + O(kN^2)$. \end{restatable} \begin{proof} See \appref{stack-proof}. \end{proof}